stefaan-coussement/Tab/README.md

 [ref-tab.context.push]:             /doc/reference/tab.context.push.md#top             "Tab.context.push(): create a new execution context for a processor function."
 [ref-tab.version]:                  /doc/reference/tab.version.md#top                  "Tab.version: the version of this Tab library."

+[ref-tab.capture]:                  /doc/reference/tab.capture.md#top                  "Tab.capture(): create a function that uses a given tab to store another function's arguments, and then executes the other function."
+[ref-tab.capture-with]:             /doc/reference/tab.capture-with.md#top             "Tab.captureWith(): create a function that uses a given tab to store another function's subject and arguments, and then executes the other function."
 [ref-tab.construct]:                /doc/reference/tab.construct.md#top                "Tab.construct(): construct a new tab, encapsulate a given tab if requested."
 [ref-tab.convert]:                  /doc/reference/tab.convert.md#top                  "Tab.convert(): convert to a tab, create a new tab if required."
-[ref-tab.do-capture]:               /doc/reference/tab.do-capture.md#top               "Tab.doCapture(): create a function that uses a given tab to store another function's arguments, and then executes the other function."
-[ref-tab.do-capture-with]:          /doc/reference/tab.do-capture-with.md#top          "Tab.doCaptureWith(): create a function that uses a given tab to store another function's subject and arguments, and then executes the other function."
-[ref-tab.do-defer]:                 /doc/reference/tab.do-defer.md#top                 "Tab.doDefer(): create a function that uses a given tab to store another function's result."
+[ref-tab.defer]:                    /doc/reference/tab.defer.md#top                    "Tab.defer(): create a function that uses a given tab to store another function's result."
-[ref-tab.do-return]:                /doc/reference/tab.do-return.md#top                "Tab.doReturn(): create a function that updates the value of a given tab."
+[ref-tab.defer-return]:             /doc/reference/tab.defer-return.md#top             "Tab.deferReturn(): create a function that updates the value of a given tab."
-[ref-tab.do-throw]:                 /doc/reference/tab.do-throw.md#top                 "Tab.doThrow(): create a function that puts a given tab in the failed state."
+[ref-tab.defer-throw]:              /doc/reference/tab.defer-throw.md#top              "Tab.deferThrow(): create a function that puts a given tab in the failed state."
-[ref-tab.do-trace]:                 /doc/reference/tab.do-trace.md#top                 "Tab.doTrace(): create a function that uses a given tab to store another function's subject, arguments, and result."
-[ref-tab.get-context]:              /doc/reference/tab.get-context.md#top              "Tab.getContext(): get the execution context for a processor function."
 [ref-tab.is-tab]:                   /doc/reference/tab.is-tab.md#top                   "Tab.isTab(): was the given object created by this Tab constructor?"
 [ref-tab.new-return]:               /doc/reference/tab.new-return.md#top               "Tab.newReturn(): create a new tab that is initialized with a given value."
 [ref-tab.new-throw]:                /doc/reference/tab.new-throw.md#top                "Tab.newThrow(): create a new tab that is put in the failed state."
+[ref-tab.trace]:                    /doc/reference/tab.trace.md#top                    "Tab.trace(): create a function that uses a given tab to store another function's subject, arguments, and result."

 [ref-tab.prototype.catch]:          /doc/reference/tab.prototype.catch.md#top          "Tab.prototype.catch(): process 'thrown' notifications for this tab and create a new tab with the result."
 [ref-tab.prototype.finally]:        /doc/reference/tab.prototype.finally.md#top        "Tab.prototype.finally(): process 'returned' and 'thrown' notifications for this tab and create a new tab with the result."
+[ref-tab.prototype.has-returned]:   /doc/reference/tab.prototype.has-returned.md#top   "Tab.prototype.hasReturned(): has this tab an update value?"
 [ref-tab.prototype.has-thrown]:     /doc/reference/tab.prototype.has-thrown.md#top     "Tab.prototype.hasThrown(): has this tab thrown an error?"
+[ref-tab.prototype.raise]:          /doc/reference/tab.prototype.has-raise.md#top      "Tab.prototype.raise(): pass the values of this tab to the target tab of the enclosing processing method."
 [ref-tab.prototype.return]:         /doc/reference/tab.prototype.return.md#top         "Tab.prototype.return(): update the value of this tab."
 [ref-tab.prototype.throw]:          /doc/reference/tab.prototype.throw.md#top          "Tab.prototype.throw(): put this tab in the failed state."
 [ref-tab.prototype.to-string]:      /doc/reference/tab.prototype.to-string.md#top      "Tab.prototype.toString(): get a string representation for this tab."